ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 ### Configure a desktop client to work with the storage

 By default the bucket and its files are not publicly available.
 We are going to change the permissions so that the file can be accessed through the Internet without authentication.

-COS provides both a [S3 compatible API](https://ibm-public-cos.github.io/crs-docs/api-reference) and [command line interfaces](https://ibm-public-cos.github.io/crs-docs/cli).
+You can communicate with COS using a [S3 compatible API](https://ibm-public-cos.github.io/crs-docs/api-reference,  [command line interface](https://ibm-public-cos.github.io/crs-docs/cli) or a [desktop client](https://ibm-public-cos.github.io/crs-docs/desktop-clients).

-**Cyberduck** is a desktop client that makes it easy to work with S3 storages.
-Follow the steps detailed here https://ibm-public-cos.github.io/crs-docs/desktop-clients to configure Cyberduck to access your storage.
-The steps are:
+**Cyberduck** is a popular, open-source, desktop client that makes it easy to work with S3 storages.
+To connect with Cyberduck:

   1. Download an install Cyberduck from https://cyberduck.io/
    2. Add a new connection of type **S3 Storage**
-      3. Find your storage access keys and endpoints in the storage page
+   3. Find your storage access keys and endpoints in the Bluemix**Storage** page.

 ### Upload a file in the bucket

 1. Go inside the created bucket

-2. Upload the files named **a-css-file.css**, **a-picture.png** and **a-video.mp4** from the **content** directory at the root of the bucket.
+2. Upload the files named **a-css-file.css**, **a-picture.png** and **a-video.mp4** from the **content** directory of the web application code you downloaded above.
+Upload the files to the root of the bucket.

 ### Make the files publicly available